-"He would come to practice straight from his institute class," says Siyabulela Manyakanyaka, 17, who goes by "McDonald."
-"We could see the scriptures and Church magazines in his bag, so we started asking questions, and to answer, he would read to us," says Thapelo Benjamin Sesinvi, 17.
+"He would come to practice straight from his institute class," says McDonald Siyabulela Manyakanyaka, 17.
+"We could see the scriptures and Church magazines in his bag, so we started asking questions, and to answer, he would read to us," says Thapelo Benjamin Sesinyi, 17.